 Jaipur is a quite lightweight card-based game.
-It presents an enjoyable blend of tactics, risk and luck: pleasant graphics.
+Though not hard to get to grips with, it presents an enjoyable blend of tactics, risk and luck, with pleasant graphics.

 It’s all about making the most of the goods (displayed on cards) that can be collected from the market place.
 At your turn, you can either take from the market area or sell goods.

 To take goods from the market, you must make choices.Oh, such a heavy load … 😄

 (1) Do you want to take all the camels that are on display in the market, or

 (3) swap up to five goods cards between those in the market and the ones you have in hand.

 Having got goods into your sweaty little hands, you can sell them.
 BUT only one type of goods per turn.